Kotti/kotti_user_manual/docs/introduction/overview.rst

 files, and links to other documents.
 Kotti's design makes linking documents to one another easy.

-A fresh default Kotti website looks simple enough:
+For the website associated with this user manual we will add content for a fruit stand.
+Our fresh default Kotti website looks simple enough:

 ..
 Image:: ../images/not_logged_in.png

-There is a header area with a toolbar, which has the site "brand" on the left and a Search box on the right.
+You see where the site has already been given a proper "Fruit Stand" title, in the header area at the left of the toolbar, which has a Search box on the right.
 There is a Welcome statement, instructions for logging in, configuring the site, viewing a list of available add-ons, and viewing documentation.
 The amusing footer is a signature of a software system called Pyramid that Kotti uses as a foundation.

-All of this will change when the website is configured and initial content is added.
+We have the site title already, but the rest will change when we add content for the fruit stand.